SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/update.md

 # Update flow

 It is useful to start with a simple flow and extend it after monitoring the performance.
 You might also want to update a flow while designing it.
-For example, you wish to add successful participants to a selection, but need to create the selection before you can choose it.

 To make changes: